UQ-BIOL3014/Practical1/README.rst

 Instructions
 ------------

+**We expect this practical to be performed on the UQ ILC computers using the OSX Yosemite image**

 This practical uses the `IPython Notebook`_.
 The IPython Notebook is an interactive computational environment, in which you can combine code execution, rich text, mathematics, plots and rich media.